Mercer’s game-ending homer gives Tigers 10-8 win

 Boyd retired the next two batters but walked Nick Dini, bringing Matt Hall in from the bullpen.

-Kyle Zimmer replaced McCarty to start the third and walked the first three batters he faced.
+Kyle Zimmer replaced McCarthy to start the third and walked the first three batters he faced.
 Mercer struck out, but Victor Reyes bounced into a run-scoring force at second to give the Tigers a 6-5 lead.

 Cabrera led off the fourth with his 473rd career homer to make it 7-5, but Gordon hit a three-run homer over the scoreboard in right-center to put the Royals ahead 8-7 in the sixth.